, , , ,

 Conversion In The AI Discovery Era

-The broader lesson from this CRO audit is that conversion optimization is entering a new phase.
+The broader lesson from this website CRO audit is that conversion optimization is entering a new phase.

-As AI-powered systems answer more informational queries directly, the traffic reaching digital properties will increasingly consist of users with clear intent and specific goals.
+As AI-powered systems answer more informational queries directly, including the implementation of an AI Sales Pipeline, the traffic reaching digital properties will increasingly consist of users with clear intent and specific goals.
 Organizations may see fewer visits for certain informational queries.
 However, the visitors who do arrive will expect to find what they need quickly.
+In a separate blog, we specifically explored how universities stay visible in AI search.

 In this environment, CRO becomes less about maximizing traffic volume and more about removing friction for the visitors who matter most.